Built for the moment your story gets too big to manage by hand.

 These are not polished mockups.
 They are real screens from the product, shown here because writers should be able to see the tool before they decide whether it belongs in their process.

-The built-in story companion has its own place in the workflow.
+The story query panel has its own place in the workflow.

-Muse is there for the moments when you need to ask the project a question, check a detail, or think through something without leaving Endozia and starting over somewhere else.
+Muse is there for the moments when you need to ask the project a question, check a detail, or inspect something without leaving Endozia and starting over somewhere else.

 Why this approach